Debasement

 Starting with Nero in AD 64, the Romans continuously debased their silver coins until, by the end of the 3rd century, hardly any silver was left.

-A debasement of coinage is the practice of lowering the intrinsic value of coins, especially when used in connection with commodity money, such as gold or silver coins, while continuing to circulate it at face value.
+A debasement of coinage is the practice of lowering the intrinsic value of coins, especially when used in connection with commodity money, such as gold or silver coins, while continuing to circulate them at face value.
 A coin is said to be debased if the quantity of gold, silver, copper or nickel in the coin is reduced.

 Examples

 Roman Empire

 In Roman currency, the value of the denarius was gradually decreased over time as the Roman government altered both the size and the silver content of the coin.
 Originally, the silver used was nearly pure, weighing about 4.5 grams.
 From time to time, this was reduced.
 During the Julio-Claudian dynasty, the denarius contained approximately 4 grams of silver, and then was reduced to 3.8 grams under Nero.
 The denarius continued to shrink in size and purity, until by the second half of the third century, it was only about 2% silver, and was replaced by the Argenteus.